herveGuigoz/mercure_client/README.md

+## The features

 Provide a quick way to publish and consume messages on [Mercure](https://github.com/dunglas/mercure).

-## The features

-This project use [Dio](https://pub.dev/packages/dio) as HTTP client for making get request and listen for server side event.

 ### Consuming messages